Healthy Homes Assessment Melrose

 Melrose Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is required throughout Melrose and New Zealand rental homes where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is required throughout Melrose and New Zealand rental homes where it’s reasonably practicable to install.

-• Landlords and property managers must keep records of their conformance with all Healthy Homes Standard that apply or will apply during the tenancy of your rental home.
+• Property managers and landlords are required to keep records that prove compliance with the Healthy Homes Standard that apply or will apply during the tenure of your rental home.

-• Private landlords and property managers must make sure their rental properties conform in accordance with Healthy Homes Standard within 90 days of a new, renewed or varied tenant.
+• Property managers and private landlords have to make sure their rental properties conform to the Healthy Homes Standards within 90 days of any new, renewed or varied Tenancy.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) must meet the Healthy Homes Standard regardless of when the tenancy began.
+• All the boarding homes (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.

 Beginning 1 July 2024